Virtual vector bundles and graded Thom spectra: The graded Thom spectrum functor

 \section{The graded Thom spectrum functor}

-In the following we shall consider the comma category $\Top^{\cV}/\Gr$ of $\cV$-spaces over the Grassmannian $\cV$-space $\Gr$.
-Since every $\cV$-space over $\Gr$ inherits a grading from $\Gr$, the latter category is isomorphic to the category $\Grad_{\mZ}\Top^{\cV}/\Gr$ of graded $\cV$-space over (the graded version of) $\Gr$.
+In the following we shall consider the over-category $\Top^{\cV}/\Gr$ of $\cV$-spaces over the Grassmannian $\cV$-space $\Gr$.
+Since every $\cV$-space over $\Gr$ inherits a grading from $\Gr$, the category $\Top^{\cV}/\Gr$ is isomorphic to the category $\Grad_{\mZ}\Top^{\cV}/\Gr$ of graded $\cV$-space over (the graded version of) $\Gr$.
 Hence the distinction between graded and ungraded $\cV$-spaces becomes immaterial in this context.
 The functor $\rho$ gives rise to a pair of adjunctions

-in which the first adjunction is given by post composition with and pullback along the adjunction unit map $p\colon V\to \rho^*\Gr$.
-These are clearly Quillen adjunctions when we equip the participating comma categories with the induced model structures, cf.\ \cite[Theorem~7.6.4]{Hirschhorn-model}.
+in which the first adjunction is given by post composition with and pullback along the adjunction unit $p\colon V\to \rho^*\Gr$.
+The category $\Top^{\cW}$ has the $\cW$-model structure from Section~\ref{sec:W-homotopy-theory} and Lind~\cite{Lind-diagram} has introduced an analogous $\cV$-model structure on $\Top^{\cV}$ whose weak equivalences are the $\cV$-equivalences, that is, the maps $X \to Y$ that induce weak homotopy equivalences $X_{h\cV}\to Y_{h\cV}$.
+It is clear that the above adjunctions become Quillen adjunctions when we equip the participating over-categories with the induced model structures, cf.\ \cite[Theorem~7.6.4]{Hirschhorn-model}.
 Arguing as in the proof of \cite[Proposition~13.4]{Sagave-S_diagram}, we get the next result.

 \begin{proposition} The composite Quillen adjunction